-Hindu Educational and Cultural Center
+Hindu Cultural and Educational Center

 Someday, Des Moines’ Hindu Educational and Cultural Center will have its own temple and cultural center on East Army Post Road.
 For now, though, they hold their weekly services in the basements of their members’ homes, usually in the Easter Lake area of Des Moines.